 World War III – A Scenario Worth Reviewing

 Tensions are high around the world.
-Some believe that the superpowers of the world are about to collide in a massive world war.
+Some believe that the world’s superpowers are about to collide in a massive world war.
 Others envision a war with China or Russia in a one-on-one scenario.
 Either way, most know that something big is about to occur.
 Unfortunately, this might be sooner rather than later.

 The truth is that a one-on-one scenario is highly unlikely.
 Instead, a scenario of multiple nations clashing in a world war is probably what we should expect.
 Literally, it would be World War III.
 Keep in mind that what follows is simply one scenario of many.
-I have been asked repeatedly about how I see the coming world war playing out.
+I have repeatedly been asked how I see the coming world war playing out.
 Honestly, I can see several different scenarios.
-I believe that if a world war were to break out, much like World War I, many of the nations involved would be involved as a result of their political and economic entanglements.
+I believe that if a world war were to break out, much like World War I, many of the nations involved would be involved due to their political and economic entanglements.

 Before I provide the scenario, I need to provide the context.
 I have challenged myself to use mostly recent news, and these sources will be cited throughout the article.
 This article should also demonstrate that we should be looking at events as interconnected pieces instead of as singular events.
 It should also be noted that this is neither a worst-case nor best-case scenario.
 Instead, it is simply an exercise to help some see the bigger picture.